christopher1986/docker-ci/README.md

 ### Sonatype Nexus

 When Nexus is first started you will be prompted for an administrator password.
-You can find this password in the logs or in `/nexus-data/admin.password`. you can use `cat` to display the password stored in initialAdminPassword file which can be done through the following command:
+This password is located in `/nexus-data/admin.password` file.
+You can use `cat` to display the password stored in admin.password file which can be done through the following command:

 ```shell script
 docker exec $(docker ps -q -l --filter="name=nexus") cat /nexus-data/admin.password